 I was always the 'lazy' one growing up.
 The messy room, the bad grades because I wouldn't 'apply myself'.
 Then I grew up to be the lazy one with the messy house.

-This label has followed me my whole life, and even though I don't believe it about myself, because I have seen what I have done and continue to do - it still wounded me.
+This label has followed me most of my life, and even though I don't believe it about myself, because I have seen what I have done and continue to do - it still wounded me.

 People thought they could call me lazy, and it would make me suddenly want to be a more neat person.